-31 Under the term, the Warehouse Facility is specific to TAPL and Thornmoney's Asset Finance Receivables.
+31 Under the term, the Warehouse Facility is specific to TAPL and Thornmoney's Asset Finance Receivables. #10187094v1Thorn Group Limited - Independent Expert's Report

 Returns to investors will arise from the capital growth of Thorn's portfolio of investee companies and from dividends expected to be accrued for payment from the end of 2026.